NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 name [www.adatum.com](http://www.adatum.com/) to its
                 designated DNS server for resolution.***

             b.
-A client’s DNS server sends a request to a root domain server to find the authoritative server for the com top-level domain.
+A client's DNS server sends a request to a root domain server to find the authoritative server for the com top-level domain.

             c.
-A client’s DNS server sends a request to the com top-level domain server to find the authoritative server for the adatum.com domain.
+A client's DNS server sends a request to the com top-level domain server to find the authoritative server for the adatum.com domain.

             d.
-A client’s DNS server sends a request to the adatum.com domain server to find the IP address associated with the server name www.
+A client's DNS server sends a request to the adatum.com domain server to find the IP address associated with the server name www.

         5. Which of the following contains the controls used to modify DNS name caching?

             a.
-The Forwarders tab of a server’s Properties sheet
+The Forwarders tab of a server's Properties sheet

-            b.  ***The Start of Authority (SOA) tab of a zone’s Properties sheet***
+            b.  ***The Start of Authority (SOA) tab of a zone's Properties sheet***

             c.
-The Root Hints tab of a server’s Properties sheet
+The Root Hints tab of a server's Properties sheet

             d.
 The New Zone Wizard